Sigmund Freud Private University: Admission requirements

 The following are admission requirements found on the University of Vienna website.
 To enter a Bachelor's program, a person requires a University entrance certificate.
 This is equivalent to a High School Diploma.
 Also, one must write a university entrance exam, which is equivalent to the American SATs or Austrian Studienberechtigungsprüfung.
 If chosen as a candidate, one must take part in two admission interviews.
-The interviewers are two individuals from Sigmund Freud University scientific staff (who decide whether the candidate will be admitted or not).
+The interviewers are two individuals from Sigmund Freud Private University scientific staff (who decide whether the candidate will be admitted or not).
 The candidate will participate in an admission seminar as well.